wevm/wagmi/docs/react/typescript.md

 ## Configure Internal Types

-For advanced use-cases, you may want to configure wagmi's internal types.
-Most of wagmi's types relating to ABIs and EIP-712 Typed Data are powered by [ABIType](https://github.com/wagmi-dev/abitype).
+For advanced use-cases, you may want to configure Wagmi's internal types.
+Most of Wagmi's types relating to ABIs and EIP-712 Typed Data are powered by [ABIType](https://github.com/wagmi-dev/abitype).
 See the [ABIType docs](https://abitype.dev) for more info on how to configure types.